 Our sweet Amelia was born, full term (at 39 weeks) in November 2011.
-She’s the youngest of five, healthy children.
+She’s the fifth of six, otherwise healthy children.
 Amelia was jaundice as a newborn (requiring a week under the bili light) and was clinically diagnosed with laryngomalacia as she would “chirp” when she nursed and would have difficulty breathing at times as well.

 At two months, she had her first and only round of baby vaccines.
 Within days she had lost her vision and her ability to cry and babble.
 For a long time, she was a shell of the sweet baby she was.
 The blindness did subside and she was left with only her peripheral vision and a set of eyeballs that would rest in the right corners of her eyes for extended periods of time.
 She was prescribed eyeglasses for a year and a half to help realign her eyes.
 At the end of those 18 months, we were told her remaining vision troubles were a wiring problem and neither glasses nor surgery could help her.
 It was just one of those things that would always be.